marcglasberg/i18n_extension/README.md

 The locale you pass in the `Translations()` constructor is called the **default locale**.
 For example, in `Translations("en_us")` the default locale is `en_us`.
 All translatable strings in the widget file should be in the language of that locale.

 The strings themselves are used as **keys** when searching for translations to the other locales.

-For example, in the `Text` below, `"Hello, how are you?"` is both the translation to English, and the key to use when searching for its translations:
+For example, in the `Text` below, `"Hello, how are you?"` is both the translation to English, and the key to use when searching for its other translations:

 ```dart
 Text("Hello, how are you?".i18n)